South Coast Line: Services and rolling stock

 Services were originally operated with locomotive-hauled trains, and later, diesel railcars, prior to the electrification of the South Coast railway line.
 The line was electrified to in 1984, with the suburban Eastern Suburbs & Illawarra Line service occasionally extending its service past the terminus at to Helensburgh during peak hours, a practice that the current Sydney Trains' Eastern Suburbs & Illawarra Line service still follows today.
 Electrification extended to the following year.
 Despite the newly installed electrification, diesel sets and locomotive-hauled trains still operated along the line from all the way past Wollongong to Sydney, including the South Coast Daylight Express, until 1991.
 Electrification of the South Coast railway line was further extended to in 1993 and, finally, to Kiama in 2001.
 The railway between Kiama and is the only part of the line that remains non-electrified, operated by New South Wales Endeavour railcars since their introduction in 1994.

 The electrified rolling stock of the South Coast Line began with V set intercity trains.
 There were later accompanied by Tangaras when they were introduced into the CityRail network in 1988.
 Originally, the Tangaras that ran on the South Coast Line were different variations of T sets known as G sets.
 G sets differed from T sets in that they had reversible seats, toilets, fresh water dispensers and luggage racks.
 In late 2005, it was discovered that a majority of the V set rolling stock operating on the South Coast Line were suffering from corrosion in their underframes.
 More G sets were introduced onto the South Coast Line to compensate, and eventually became the standard rolling stock on the South Coast Line after V sets ceased operating on the service.
 From January 2012, V sets ceased operating South Coast services.
 In 2009, however, after the introduction of OSCARs onto the intercity CityRail network, All G sets were recalled for conversion into T sets.
-The OSCAR fleet effectively replaced the G set rolling stock and, from 2010–2025, standard Sydney Trains T sets, owned by NSW TrainLink, have been operating services to Port Kembla.
+The OSCAR fleet effectively replaced the G set rolling stock and, from 2010–2025, standard Sydney Trains T sets, owned by Sydney Trains, have been operating services to Port Kembla.

 In 2017, it was revealed that the Liberal state government had reviewed a 3.6 billion dollar tunnel between Thirroul and Waterfall that could reduce travel time between Sydney and Wollongong by 22 minutes, but that rail improvements were being sidetracked in favour of improving and extending the nearby Princes Motorway.